apache/velocity-engine/README.txt

 REQUIREMENTS
 ------------

-Apache Velocity will run with any version of Java greater than 1.3.
+Apache Velocity will run with any version of Java greater than 1.3, though some features require 1.4.

 Building from source requires Java version 1.4 (or greater) and ant 1.6 or greater.